Risk Factors Dashboard

 ITEM 1C.
 CYBERSECURITY

 Like all companies that utilize technology, we are subject to threats of breaches of our technology systems.
 To mitigate the threat to our business, we take a comprehensive approach to cybersecurity risk management.
 Our IT department and our management actively oversee our risk management program, including the management of cybersecurity risks.
-We have contracted with cybersecurity and risk assessment experts to help test our systems and guide the ongoing development of best practices policies.
+We have contracted cybersecurity and risk assessment experts to help test our systems and guide the ongoing development of best practices policies.
 We have established policies, standards, processes and practices for assessing, identifying, and managing material risks from cybersecurity threats, including those discussed in our Risk Factors.
 We have devoted resources to implement and maintain security measures to meet regulatory requirements and shareholder expectations, and we intend to continue to make investments to maintain the security of our data and cybersecurity infrastructure.
 While there can be no guarantee that our policies and procedures will be properly followed in every instance or that those policies and procedures will be effective, we believe that our company’s sustained investment in these efforts and technologies have put the Company in a position to protect against potential compromises, and we do not believe that risks from prior cybersecurity threats have materially affected our business to date.
 We can provide no assurance that there will not be incidents in the future or that past or future attacks will not materially affect us, including our business strategy, results of operations, or financial condition.

 Risk management and strategy.